 What is the Providence Cup?

 The Providence Cup is the nation’s premier two-day mock trial tournament in which high school teams compete for prestigious awards.
-The Cup prides itself on both the fact that the Cup case is always based upon a fact pattern of historical significance (The Sinking of the Titanic, The Linbergh Baby Kidnapping, The Murder of Emmett Till, The Assassination of Abraham Lincoln), as well as the Cup uses a “tri-furcated” judging system (lawyers, law students, and lay people).
+The Cup prides itself on both the fact that the Cup case is always based upon a fact pattern of historical significance (The Sinking of the Titanic, The Linbergh Baby Kidnapping, The Murder of Emmett Till, The Assassination of Abraham Lincoln, the airline hijacking by DB Cooper, and the death of Jon Benet Ramsey), as well as the Cup uses a “tri-furcated” judging system (lawyers, law students, and lay people).
 Additionally, as coaches collectively state, the Cup is the perfect “kick off” to the annual mock trial year.

 In early September, registered teams receive the Cup case.
 Teams can consist of 4 to 8 students, preparing both sides of the case for trial presentation.
 Teams are guaranteed at least 4 rounds during the tournament.
 The Annual Cup concludes on Saturday night with a festive Final Banquet where both individual and team awards are presented.

 Do you have a team ready to sign up?
 CLICK on the CUP Registration Tab on the Home Page.
 The CUP case, competition rules, dress code, etc will be sent to the coach listed on the registration.
 Any questions should be emailed to email@example.com.

 Details of the Cup:

 ♦LOCATION: The Providence Cup is held in downtown Denver, Colorado, at the DENVER DISTRICT COURTHOUSE

 ♦2014 DATES: Friday, October 17th through Saturday, Octobe18th